 (IF NO, DON’T KNOW, REFUSE- STOP Interview and say “We are only interviewing people who had diarrhea with their C. difficile diagnosis.
 Thank you for your time.)

-5. Do [you] remember when your child’s diarrhea began?

-Yes 1 (If Yes –fill in date diarrhea began and use as reference date.)

-No 2 (fill in date of specimen collection and use as reference date.)

-Don’t know/Not sure 7 (fill in date of specimen collection and use as reference date.)

-Refused 9 (fill in date of specimen collection and use as reference date.)

 GO TO CASE CONSENT AND SAY “Now that I know you are eligible to participate, I would like to share some additional details about the study and obtain your verbal permission for participation.
 Feel free to stop me and ask questions at any time.”
 [AFTER CONSENT COMPLETE CONTINUE WITH INTERVIEW]